firelinks-alex/firelinks-alex.github.io/AOS_midterm_notes.md

 - **Limited** means an OS takes advantages of:
     1. **system calls** (Cooperative):
         - when a program initiates system call, it executes a **trap instruction**
-        - the trap instruction is handled by **trap handler** stored in the hardware in form of **trap table** (system-call number to handler mapping) during the boot process.
+        - A trap instruction is handled by a dedicated **trap handler**, and trap handlers are stored in the hardware by the kernel in form of **trap table** (system-call number to handler mapping) during the boot process.
-        - the process is halted and OS takes over the control, pushing the processes register information in the **kernel stack**, a restricted region in the address space that can only be accesses in **kernel mode**.
+        - The processor pushes the processes' register information on to the **kernel stack** (in case of x86 processor), a restricted region in the address space that can only be accesses in **kernel mode**.
+At the same time, it resumes the OS's trap handler.
-        -  once trap handler finishes the work, it executes **return-from-trap** instruction that pops the register information stored in the process's kernel stack and jumps to the where it was left off.
+        -  Once trap handler finishes the work, it executes **return-from-trap** instruction that pops the register information stored in the process's kernel stack and jumps to the where it was left off.
         - there is special system call: **yield** system call that does nothing but giving the control back to the OS.
     2. **Timer interrupt** (Non-Cooperative):
-        - OS initializes the timer device in the hardware to issue interrupt call every once a while.
+        - OS initializes the timer device in the hardware to issue **interrupt call** every once a while.
-        - OS sets up timer **interrupt handler** in the **handler table**
+        - OS sets up timer, **interrupt handler** in the **handler table**
-        - Timer ticks while other process executes, and interrupt signal gets received by the CPU.
-        - CPU initiates the handler, restoring the control back to the OS.
+        - Once timer ticks, the hardware store the registers in the kernel stack then invoke the interrupt handler.
 - After OS takes back the control:
     - the OS decides what process to run next based on the schedulling policies
     - while the OS executing the handler code, it may **disable the interrupt**, so it can finish whatever it's about to do.
 It enables the interrupt after it finishes the task.
+- How **context switch** works:
+    1. Process A is running
+    2. timmer interrupt/system call happens, the hardware saves the Process A's regsiters to its kstack(A), and invokes the trap handler giving control back to OS.
+    3. kernel saves the Process A's registers from its kstack(A) in a form of PCB in the kernel space.
+    5. Kernel restores the process B's registers from kernel space and points the **stack pointer** to the B's kstack(B).
+    6. OS issues **return-from-trap** instruction
+    7. the hardware pops the registers from the stack pointer it pointed to, which is kstack(B)
+    8. process B resumes.

 # Chapter 7.
 Schedulling